 Human psychology suggests that people hang on to losses longer than they should.
 Likewise, in the face of profit, people seem to jump out of a trade to secure their winnings—we want those pips secured.

 One way to do this is with stops and limits.
 You can predetermine the amount you want to risk and the amount you want to profit.
 This has the benefit of eliminating human emotion from your trading.

 Once you set stops and limits, don’t touch them!

 Many traders come to the forex market for the wide availability of leverage—the ability to control a trading position larger than your available capital.

 However, while using high leverage has the potential to increase your gains, it can just as quickly, and perhaps more importantly, magnify your losses.

-DailyFX found traders more successful when they limited the amount of leverage used, typically 10:1 or less.1)See Traits of Successful Traders This means they never traded more than 10% of their account balance, which gives trades time to fluctuate in the market without being stopped out by a margin call.
+It’s been found that traders can be more successful when they limit the amount of leverage used, typically 10:1 or less.1)See Traits of Successful Traders This means they never traded more than 10% of their account balance, which gives trades time to fluctuate in the market without being stopped out by a margin call.